How Covenant Works

 Why this matters

-The current system asks investors to make binary decisions about projects that are often too early, too opaque, or too dependent on other people doing the same thing simultaneously.
+The current system asks backers to make binary decisions about projects that are often too early, too opaque, or too dependent on other people doing the same thing simultaneously.

 Covenant makes that coordination problem visible — and solves it.